tastyigniter/docs/resources/contribution-guide.md

 - Try not to use H1 headers.
 - A TOC list would be generated automatically for each page with at least one H2 header.
-The TOC would have links to all of the page's H2 headers.
+The TOC would have links to all of all the page's H2 headers.
 - The introductory text would be displayed below the TOC.
 - Try to use only H2 and H3 headers.
 - Each H2 and H3 header could have a link defined as `<a name="event-handlers"></a>` or have it generated automatically.